Ether-YiTseWu/Digital-Image-Processing/README.md

 ## Lab08 : Hough transform and radon transform
 ### Goal :
+Use Hough transform and radon transform to find the Line segment in lena.jpg.
 >
 ### Method :
 Use python, skimage and Numpy to deal with the image array.